Shaaali/identity-apps/docs/guides/applications/oidc/introspect-tokens.md

-# Validate tokens by resource servers
+# Token validation by resource servers

 A resource server is responsible for protecting resources such as APIs via OAuth2 access tokens.
 Access tokens are intended for authorizing the access of a resource.
-The resource server should be able to verify the access token sent by application.
-If the application sends a <a :href="$withBase('/references/app-settings/oidc-settings-for-app/#access-token')">self-contained JWT access token</a>, then resource server can validate the access token without interacting with IdP.
-OAuth2.0 support [token introspection](https://datatracker.ietf.org/doc/html/rfc7662) to inspect the **access tokens** and **refresh tokens** using IdPs.
+The resource server should be able to verify the access token sent by the application.
+If the application sends a <a :href="$withBase('/references/app-settings/oidc-settings-for-app/#access-token')">self-contained JWT access token</a>, then resource server can validate the access token without interacting with the IdP.
+OAuth2.0 supports [token introspection](https://datatracker.ietf.org/doc/html/rfc7662) to inspect the **access tokens** and **refresh tokens** using IdPs.

-Asgardeo provides `/oauth2/introspect` endpoint to perform token validation.
+Asgardeo provides the `/oauth2/introspect` endpoint to perform token validation.
 A resource server can inspect tokens using Asgardeo and know the information related to the tokens.
-In Asgardeo, the resource server has to use client secret basic authentication to authenticate to the token introspection endpoint.
-You have to send it as Authorization header in the request  as `Authorization: Basic BASE46_ENCODING<client_id:client_secret>`
+In Asgardeo, the resource server has to use client secret basic authentication to authenticate with the token introspection endpoint.
+You have to send it as the authorization header in the request: `Authorization: Basic BASE46_ENCODING<client_id:client_secret>`

 **Token introspection endpoint:**